inria-muse/hostview-win/README.md

 Native HostView
 ---------------

-The client project can be compiled using Visual Studio 2015 by opening HostView.sln, and then from the menu Build -> Batch Build -> Select All -> Rebuild.

 HostView application is composed of the following:

 * include (common include header files among projects or external projects - winpcap);